b-n-space/b-n-space/content/articles/2022-white-house-crypto-crackdown-coming.md

 - instruct CFPB (Consumer Financial Protection Bureau and FTC (Federal trade commission) "monitor consumer complaints and to enforce against unfair, deceptive or abusive practices"

-- CFPB is one of the organisations that were created as a part of the Dot Frank Act in 2010 (Act put together by Michael Bar in the aftermath of the 2008 financial crises, Bar is Vice Chair of supervision at the FED -> this position was also created by the Dot Frank Act)
+- CFPB is one of the organisations that were created as a part of the Dot Frank Act in 2010 (an act put together by Michael Bar in the aftermath of the 2008 financial crisis, Bar is Vice Chair of supervision at the FED -> this position was also created by the Dot Frank Act)

 "address current and emerging risks in the cryptocurrency" without clarifying the "risks"